giogio2305/doc/README.md

 Running tests in the console will perform end-to-end (E2E) testing of the specified tests in a browser and display results in screenshots in the event of failing tests, without opening any specific windows.

 ### Browser interface
-To run our test in browser interface, we should first of all open cypress interface by running `npx cypress open` \
+To run our test in the browser interface, we should first open the cypress interface by running `npx cypress open` \
-then on the interface select **E2E Testing**, after that select the browser in wich you want to perform your e2e tests like in the picture below.
+then on the interface select **E2E Testing**, and select the browser in which you want to perform your e2e tests as in the picture below.

 ![run](https://github.com/user-attachments/assets/6869c50f-ab48-482e-aedd-a950f60f2a68)